-Office AutoCorrect for modern comments is not supported at this time.
-If AutoCorrect is essential to your workflow, let us know using the in-app feedback, so we can prioritize future improvements to modern comments.
+If AutoFormat or Math AutoCorrect features are essential to your workflow, let us know using the in-app feedback so we can prioritize future improvements to modern comments.

 Modern comments checks spelling, but doesn't support other advanced proofing tools, such as grammar suggestions, at this time.
 We're considering this feature for a future update.

 With modern comments we've made anchoring the comment to the content easier to understand and we no longer use the dotted lines you're familiar with from classic comments.
 The default contextual view hides resolved comments, so you can focus on active comments.
 If you want to see all comments, open the Comments pane.